MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/walkthrough-conducting-a-sales-campaign.md

 ---
 title: Walkthrough - Conducting a Sales Campaign | Microsoft Docs
 description: A campaign is any kind of activity that involves several contacts.
 An important part of setting up a campaign involves selecting the target audience for your campaign.
-For this purpose, in Dynamics 365, you create a segment, or a group of contacts using filters.
+For this purpose, in Finance and Operations, Business edition, you create a segment, or a group of contacts using filters.
 author: SorenGP
 ms.service: dynamics365-financials
 ms.topic: article